qemu/qemu/docs/specs/ppc-spapr-xive.rst

 (3) QEMU fails at CAS with ``Guest requested unavailable interrupt
     mode (XICS), either don't set the ic-mode machine property or try ic-mode=xics or ic-mode=dual``
 (4) QEMU/KVM incompatibility due to device destruction in reset.
-This
+QEMU fails
-    needs to be addressed more cleanly with an error.
+    with ``KVM is too old to support ic-mode=dual,kernel-irqchip=on``

 XIVE Device tree properties